plone/documentation/about/helper_tools.rst

 **Sublime Text** has a number of plugins for rst highlighting and snippets, install via the Sublime package installer.

+One  particular which is really good for getting a impression how it will looks like in html is `OmniMarkupPreviewer <https://sublime.wbond.net/packages/OmniMarkupPreviewer>`_ a live previewer/exporter for markup files (markdown, rst, creole, textile...).

 **Emacs** has a nice `rst-mode
 <http://docutils.sourceforge.net/docs/user/emacs.html>`_.
 This mode comes